Duijneveldt, Marcel van

 The oil refinery in Curaçao is another source of inspiration for him and appears in many of his paintings and black-and-white drawings.
 These artworks are his caustic comment on the local chemical industry because of the heavy pollution and damage it causes to his beloved nature and public health in general.

 The Hybrids and Art Vandalé

-In 2006 Rotary Club Willemstad organized a successful fundraising of life size polyester goats called ‘Arte Bèbè’, in 2009 followed by ‘Baby Bèbè’.
-For the project in 2009, 150 small polyester goats where given to a selection of schools and visual artists to be painted and transformed into unique art pieces for a following auction-edition.
-After the event Van Duijneveldt encountered a put aside box filled with broken and discarded polyester goats.
-These he transformed in to the series ‘Hybrids’, delicately reconstructed goats representing mythological and fantasy creatures.
+In 2006 Rotary Club Willemstad organized a successful fundraising of life-size polyester goats called ‘Arte Bèbè’, in 2009, followed by ‘Baby Bèbè’.
+For the project in 2009, 150 miniature polyester goats were given to a selection of schools and visual artists to be painted and transformed into unique art pieces for a following auction edition.
+After the event, Van Duijneveldt encountered a put-aside box filled with broken and discarded polyester goats.
+These he transformed into the series ‘Hybrids’, delicately reconstructed goats representing mythological and fantasy creatures.

-Both series started out as experiments, but overtime became an important chapter in his oeuvre.
-They enabled him to incorporate his interest for scrap material and love for science fiction into his artistic work.
-His method to combine 2-dimensional paintings with 3-dimensional objects made of scrap materials, he later named ‘Tech Art’.
+Both series started as experiments but became important chapters in his oeuvre over time.
+They enabled him to incorporate his interest in scrap material and love for science fiction into his artistic work.
+His method was to combine 2-dimensional paintings with 3-dimensional objects made of scrap materials, which he later named ‘Tech Art’.

 Open Atelier Route

 Marcel van Duijneveldt is also one of the organizers of the Open Atelier Route.
-For this event the visual artists in Curaçao together with other artistic participants have an Open House at their studio, for 2 consecutive weekends.
-The upcoming 3rd edition of the Open Atelier Route Curaçao takes place in spring 2015.
+For this event, the visual artists in Curaçao, together with other artistic participants, have an Open House at their studio for two consecutive weekends.
+The upcoming 3rd edition of the Open Atelier Route Curaçao takes place in the spring of 2015.